 *Morrison Warren was born on this date in 1923.
-He was an African American educator, activist and administrator.
+He was a Black educator, activist, and administrator.

-After that he enrolled at Phoenix College and then enlisted in the Air Force for military service in Germany in WW II.
-His experience of witnessing the carnage of the Nazi Death Camps made a life turning impression on him for the rest of his life.
-It was a promise he made to himself that if were to make it home he would spend the rest of his life building bridges between people.
+After that, he enrolled at Phoenix College and enlisted in the Air Force for military service in Germany in WW II.
+His experience witnessing the carnage of the Nazi Death Camps made a life-turning impression on him for the rest of his life.
+He promised himself that if we were to make it home, he would spend the rest of his life building bridges between people.

-Morrison Warren served on many committees such as Head Start and the Arizona Advisory Committee to U.S. Civil Rights Commission.
-In 1966 he was appointed to the Phoenix City Council and two years later accepted a faculty position at Arizona State University.
-There he was director of the IDB Payne Laboratory School of the University, a school that was dedicated to the exploration and use of Culture in Education.
-A Fiesta Bowl Board President in 1981, Warren has been characterized as a “bridge builder” and one who lived by the principles instilled in him at an early age by his parents: the absolute importance of education, hard work, excellence, fair play, contribution, dreams, persistence, humility, and love of God.
+Morrison Warren served on many committees, including Head Start and the Arizona Advisory Committee to the U.S. Civil Rights Commission.
+In 1966, he was appointed to the Phoenix City Council and two years later accepted a faculty position at Arizona State University.
+There, he was director of the IDB Payne Laboratory School of the University, a school dedicated to exploring and using Culture in Education.
+A Fiesta Bowl Board President in 1981, Warren has been characterized as a “bridge-builder” and one who lived by the principles instilled in him at an early age by his parents: the absolute importance of education, hard work, excellence, fair play, contribution, dreams, persistence, humility, and love of God.

-His many accomplishments throughout his lifetime of service include Professor Emeritus in the College of Education at ASU, the first African American Phoenix City Councilman and Vice Mayor of the City of Phoenix.
+His many accomplishments throughout his service include being Professor Emeritus in the College of Education at ASU, the first Black Phoenix City Councilman, and Vice Mayor of the City of Phoenix.
 They exemplify his hard-won personal success and his commitment to humankind.
 Dr. Morrison F. Warren died on April 9, 2002.
-A scholarship in his name has been created at Arizona State University’s Mary Lou Fulton Teachers College.
+His name has created a scholarship at Arizona State University’s Mary Lou Fulton Teachers College.